faisal-alhajeri/e-commerce-server/README.md

 </p>

 <p>
-admins will have a managment interface ro manage products
+admins will have a managment interface to manage products
 </p>